MatanTal2/MatanTal2/README.md

 - ⚡ Fun fact: ...
 -->

-## I'm a Software Engineering at MicroFocus
+## I'm a Software Engineering at OpenText formerly MicroFocus

 - 📚 I’m currently in DevOps position
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.